tlorans/defi-gmx-v2/README.md

 - [ ] What is GMX?
   - Decentralized spot and perpetual exchange
-  - Speculate on the price of an underlying asset without owning the asset itself
   - Key features
     - 2 step transactions
-      - key
     - 0 price impact?
     - Dynamic funding rate?
     - Isolated pools